samule-i/silty_family_dash/README.md

 Requires sqlite3 to run.

+It is possible that the database won't automatically add this user on older versions, if there's no silty user on the system, you could add in the user manually.

-To use the some functions it is currently required that you manually add a user to the database, use these commands to do so: sqlite3 /path_to_program/main.db
+To use the some functions it may be required that you manually add a user to the database, use these commands to do so:

+sqlite3 /path_to_program/main.db

-INSERT INTO users username, password VALUES('admin', '$2y$10$wYhCB.JBxh62J9qcV4RAv.BMMdQsWcMLS5KK6R3MetKynDUdYxDUa');
+INSERT INTO users username, password VALUES('silty', '$2y$10$wYhCB.JBxh62J9qcV4RAv.BMMdQsWcMLS5KK6R3MetKynDUdYxDUa');

-This will set the database to include a user "admin" with the password "silty".
+This will set the database to include a user "silty" with the password "silty".

 DON'T FORGET TO CHANGE THIS PASSWORD